-- Vulnerabilities: Access search, sorting, filtered selection, and visualization of vulnerabilities.
+- Vulnerabilities: Displays vulnerabilities display and enables the management of the vulnerabilities.
 See Vulnerabilities for more information.

-- Configuration Issues: Access search, sorting, filtered selection, and visualization of configuration issues.
+- Configuration Issues: Displays configuration issues and enables the management of the configuration issues.
 See Configuration Issues for more information.

 Note: Either the admin IP address or the virtual private network (VPN) endpoint IP address must be routable from the browser for the link to work.

-- The icon enables you to see and access alarms, vulnerabilities, and configuration issues that you bookmarked for easy access.
+- Bookmarks: The icon enables you to see and access alarms, vulnerabilities, and configuration issues that you bookmarked for easy access.
 The number on the icon indicates the number of items bookmarked.

-- The icon includes these options:
+- Profile Settings: The icon includes these options: